francescopinotti92/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Computational epidemiology
-- Ecology of infectious diseases
+- Ecology of infectious disease
 - Programming

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Artificial Intelligence
+  - course: PhD in Epidemiology and Public Health
     institution: Université Paris-Sorbonne
     year: 2019